-- 5. Download the mobile application (WS View) from the iOS App Store or Google Play store, as appropriate for your device. - 6.
-Power your console with the included AC adapter and ensure it is in Wi-Fi configuration mode (Wi-Fi icon and M-B flashing).
-If it is not, follow the procedure to put it in that mode (hold Down + ALARM buttons for about 5 seconds).

-- 7. Start the application and make sure the location permission function is granted (on) when you are running the app for the first time.
+- 5.Download the mobile application (WS View Plus) from the iOS App Store or Google Play store, as appropriate for your device. - 6.Power your console with the included AC adapter and ensure it is in Wi-Fi configuration mode (Wi-Fi icon and M-B flashing).
+If it is not, follow the procedure to put it in that mode (hold Down + ALARM buttons for about 5 seconds). - 7.Start the application and make sure the location permission function is granted (on) when you are running the app for the first time.
 In case you disabled the location access function for this application, please go to your mobile device settings page and configure it as "on".
-The application needs your location to configure weather services. - 8.
-Press "Configure New Device".
-This may be automatic on the very first use of the application. - 9.
-Tap on the appropriate device type and select "Next".
-Follow the prompts.
+The application needs your location to configure weather services.
+In order to prevent some phone connect to your mobile network automatically, it is recommend to switch off mobile data service during the configuration process. - 8.Press "+" on the my devices page, and then follow the instructions listed on the APP.